 - Avoid traveling very late at night & very early in the morning

 - Consider public transportation instead

-If you or a loved one have been injured by a driver who fell asleep at the wheel, consult with a car accident lawyer in Central Phoenix, AZ to see what your options are.
+If you or a loved one have been injured by a driver who fell asleep at the wheel, consult with a car accident lawyer to see what your options are.